MY ESWRA LOGIN

 2. Primarily face to face delivery of ECSWR

 ESWRA conferences are primarily face to face events.
 Since 2020, some possibilities for online engagement with the conference have been developed including online access to the live streaming of: welcoming and closing ceremonies; keynote presentations; and the ESWRA General Assembly.
-The appropriateness of the online delivery of these components should be considered by the local organisational committee in discussion with the ESWRA Co-Chair and the agreement of the Chair of ESWRA when the speakers are not able to attend the full conference and/or live internationally where cost and environmental impact also need to be considered.
+The appropriateness of the online delivery of these components should be considered by the local organising committee in discussion with the ESWRA Co-Chair and the agreement of the Chair of ESWRA when the speakers are not able to attend the full conference and/or live internationally where cost and environmental impact also need to be considered.

 Online delivery of other conference presentations is only permissible in exceptional circumstances in discussion with the ESWRA Co-chair and the agreement of the Chair of ESWRA.